Sherwin6180/JID-4100-YoungAdventurers/README.md

 ### Bug Fixes
 * Previously roster view edit page was redirected from the dashboard, now it is redirected from the section detail page.
 * The problem of screen misalignment has been solved.
-### Known Issues
-* Some page transitions are not visually smooth enough.
-* AWS occasionally crashes.

 ## v0.1.0
 ### New Features
 * Implemented the front-end UI for the user creation page.